erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 **Load a network**

-1. On the right side open the `Select network ...` dropdown and select the network you want to work with.
+1. On the right side, open the `Select network ...` dropdown and select the network you want to work with.

 <img src="./images/network_selection.png" alt="image-20210319165848492" style="zoom:50%;" />

-2. In the dropdown menu below select the entities you are interested in.
+2. In the dropdown menu below, select the entities you are interested in.
 You can filter the available entities by typing what you are looking for.
 You can select one or multiple entities or leave this field blank if you want to load the entire network.

 <img src="./images/entity_selection.png" alt="entity_selection" style="zoom:50%;" />